William J. Howell: House of Delegates service and speakership

 In 1987, three-term incumbent Republican delegate Thomas M. Moncure Jr. announced that he would not be seeking reelection.
 Howell ran for the open seat at the urging of state senator John Chichester and easily won the three-way race against Democrat Thomas Savage and Independent Al Fagan.

 In 2017, Howell announced that he would not seek reelection, retiring at the end of his term.
 Later that week, Kirk Cox, who had served under Howell as the House Majority Leader since 2010, was unanimously elected by the General Assembly House Republican Caucus as their choice for the next speaker.

+Later career

+He also serves as chairman of the Virginia Sesquicentennial of the American Civil War Commission.
+After leaving office, he joined McGuireWoods Consulting in 2018.

 Personal life

 Howell married Cecelia Joy "Cessie" Stump in 1966.
 They live in Falmouth in Stafford County, Virginia.
 The couple had two sons, William Fayette Howell, II and Leland Jack Howell.
-The couple has seven grandchildren as well.
+The couple has seven grandchildren.
 Howell is a deeply religious Baptist, and, in the 1990s, along with Bob McDonnell, Randy Forbes, and one other delegate, he founded a prayer group and Bible study that meets weekly when the Virginia General Assembly is in session.